huaweicloud/terraform-provider-huaweicloud/docs/resources/ces_alarmrule.md

 * `name` - (Required, String) Specifies the dimension name.
 The value can be a string of 1 to 32 characters that must start with a letter and contain only letters, digits, underscores (_), and hyphens (-).

-* `value` - (Required, String) Specifies the dimension value.
+* `value` - (Optional, String) Specifies the dimension value.
 The value can be a string of 1 to 64 characters that must start with a letter or a number and contain only letters, digits, underscores (_), and hyphens (-).

 The `condition` block supports: